 The second one is “Working with Trauma, Dissociation, and Psychosis: CBT and Other Approaches to Understanding and Recovery.”
 This course comes with 6 CE credits for US professionals.

 If you prefer something live and in person, I will also teach the seminar on CBT for Psychosis at PSU in Portland OR on Friday 2/17/17, and the Working with Trauma, Dissociation and Psychosis seminar at the same location the next day, Saturday 2/18/17.
-Check back here, or on the PSU website, when that date becomes closer for a link on how to register.
+Use the links for more information or to register.

 A list of 4 seminars that I can provide is available here, with a detailed description of each.
 I can travel to your location to provide one or more of these seminars, assuming my travel costs can be covered and I can earn a modest fee!
 If you are interested and/or if you have questions, please contact me at 4ronunger at gmail.com, or at 541-513-1811.

 People seeking to become competent in psychological approaches to psychosis often find it helpful to consult with someone experience in that area.
 I am available to provide such consultation: if interested, you can download this document for more details, and/or contact me at 4ronunger at gmail.com

 On another note, I would like to publicize the availability of other opportunities to learn more about cognitive therapy for psychosis.